 1970: Badfinger released Magic Christian Music, their second studio album and first after changing their name from The Iveys to Badfinger.
 The band was the first to sign with the Beatles’ Apple Records label and the album was released as a “pseudo-soundtrack” to the film The Magic Christian after the official soundtrack, which was originally scheduled to be released by Apple, was instead released on the Pye and Commonwealth United Records labels.
 Apple assembled the album from the group’s three songs in the film, four unreleased songs, and seven older tracks from when they were still known as The Iveys.

 1970: During a UK tour, Led Zeppelin appeared at The Royal Albert Hall in London on the night of Jimmy Page’s 26th birthday.
-John Lennon, Eric Clapton, and Jeff Beck were all in the audience.
-The two-and-a-quarter-hour set was recorded and filmed but shelved for several decades before finally being officially released on DVD in 2003.
+Audience members included John Lennon, Eric Clapton, and Jeff Beck.
+The two-and-a-quarter-hour set was recorded and filmed but shelved until it was officially released on DVD in 2003.

 1971: “River Deep—Mountain High” by the Supremes and the Four Tops peaked at #14 on the Billboard Hot 100.
 One of several recordings that paired the two Motown groups, the song was released as part for their 1970 album, The Magnificent 7, and, in addition to reaching #7 on the R&B chart, it was the highest charting version of the song in the US.